Kevinlega/CCOM4030/README.md

 ###### General Description:

 - Mobile app that serves as a content manager for projects that contain ethnographic data.
 The app also contains the tools to recollect ethnographic data such as: images, video, audio and text files.
 The data stored in each project can be accessed from the app and the administrator has the ability to add participants to the project.
-The app contains a friendship mechanism, that will allow administrators to add participants to their projects.
+The app contains a friendship mechanism that will allow administrators to add participants to their projects.

 ###### Purpose of the System: